debezium/debezium-ui/README.md

 ## Prerequisites

-Debezium UI needs a properly running Debezium instance version 1.3.0.Beta2 or newer and a running Postgres database instance.
+Debezium UI needs a properly running Debezium instance version 1.4.0.Beta1 or newer and a running Postgres or Mongo DB database instance (depending on what connector you are going to use).

 ### DEV Infrastructure with Docker-Compose

-You can setup a running DEV infrastructure with Zookeeper, Kafka, Debezium and Postgres using
+You can setup a running DEV infrastructure with Zookeeper, Kafka, Debezium, Postgres and Mongo DB using docker-compose:
-docker-compose:

 ```
 ## optionally make sure you have the latest images:
 $ docker-compose pull

 Pulling dbzui-zookeeper ... done
+Pulling dbzui-db-mongo  ... done
+Pulling debezium-ui_mongo-initializer_1 ... done
 Pulling dbzui-kafka     ... done
 Pulling dbzui-db-pg     ... done
 Pulling dbzui-connect   ... done